craigst/Andriod-connect/README.md

 - **REST API**: Full-featured API for automation and integration
 - **Web UI**: User-friendly web interface for manual operations
 - **Docker Support**: Easy deployment with Docker/Podman

+## 🤖 AI Integration

+The MCP (Model Context Protocol) server is now a **separate project** in the `mcp-server/` directory.

+This allows AI assistants like Claude to control the system with natural language:
-- **🤖 AI Integration (MCP Server)**: Natural language control via Cline/Claude - "Generate paperwork for all loads this week"
+- "Generate paperwork for all loads this week"
+- "Pull the latest database from the device"
+- "Show me loads going to Ashford"

+**See:** [mcp-server/README.md](mcp-server/README.md) for setup and usage.

 ## 📋 Table of Contents